 These projects have the potential to provide benefits to intercity and commuter passenger rail users.
 The four freight rail projects listed in Table 4.4 are adjacent to passenger rail corridors and have the potential to directly reduce Metra and Amtrak delay resulting from freight train interference.
 Despite Metra and Amtrak being given priority over freight trains, with the volume of both freight and commuter trains, sometimes freight trains cannot clear the path of passenger trains in time, forcing them to stop and wait.
-Amtrak trains to and from St. Louis suffer as much as 6.5 hours of delay monthly at the interlocking adjacent to project B9, and 3.5 hours monthly at Brighton Park interlocking, adjacent to the location of WA2 and WA2.
+Amtrak trains to and from St. Louis suffer as much as 6.5 hours of delay monthly at the interlocking adjacent to project B9, and 3.5 hours monthly at Brighton Park interlocking, adjacent to the location of WA2 and WA3.
+The 61 monthly Amtrak trains to and from Indianapolis experience 3.8 hours of delay monthly in the vicinity of the B16 project, an average of nearly four minutes per trip.
 Metra Heritage Corridor trains experience delays of up to 25 minutes per month near the location of B9, and up to 20 minutes per month near the location of WA2 and WA3.